Calculating Life Insurance Premiums

 Before accepting your application, life insurance companies will ask a number of questions to identify how much of a risk you pose – that is, how likely it is that they will have to pay-out on a claim.

 Each insurer has its own set of underwriting criteria to determine on what basis to issue a life policy and, if so, at what price.

-It’s only when you make application that you provide additional information on the application form that may have an effect on the standard rate quoted premium.
+It’s only when you make an application that you provide additional information on the application form that may have an effect on the standard rate quoted premium.

 How different factors affect life insurance premiums

 The older you are when you take out life insurance, the higher your premium is likely to be, as you’ll be seen as a higher risk to insurers.
-As the cost of premiums tends to increase with age, getting life insurance as soon as possible could be worth considering, especially if you have a young family, or dependants.
+As the cost of premiums tends to increase with age, getting life insurance as soon as possible could be worth considering, especially if you have a young family or dependants.
 There are, however, a variety of options available for getting life insurance in later life.

 Height and weight

 Insurers take height and weight into consideration as an indicator of whether you have a healthy body mass index.
 If you’re obese you’re more likely to suffer from weight-related medical conditions, such as diabetes, heart disease and breathing problems and you are also more likely to get cancer.